 An Insight: background information

 The EIC Accelerator offers start-ups and SMEs grants of up to €2.5 million combined with equity investments through the EIC Fund ranging from €0.5 to €15 million.
 In addition to financial support, all projects benefit from a range of Business Acceleration Services that provide access to leading expertise, corporates, investors and ecosystem actors.

-A new start-up friendly application process has been introduced in 2021, under Horizon Europe, where companies can submit their ideas at any time for an immediate fast assessment.
-Successful candidates are invited to prepare a full application with the help of tailored-made business coaching.
-The full applications are then evaluated at regular cut-off dates approximately every 3 months.
+In 2021 under Horizon Europe, a new start-up friendly application process introduced.
+This allows companies to submit ideas anytime for immediate fast assessment.
+Successful candidates receive invitations to prepare full applications with tailored business coaching help.
+Evaluators assess full applications regularly every 3 months at cut-off dates.
 Since March over 4,000 start-ups and SMEs have sent their ideas, of which 801 presented full applications to the first cut-off on 16 June 2021 and a further 1109 to the second cut-off on 6 October.
 In addition, the first EIC Summit took place on 24/25 November with notably the launch of the EIC Forum and the delivery of the first EIC Prizes (Women Innovators, European Capital of Innovation and EU Innovation Procurement Awards) and recruitments are ongoing for the first EIC Board President and EIC Programme Managers.

 EIC Programme Managers are key figures in this new management approach.
 They:

 - have the task of nurturing Pathfinder portfolios by developing together with stakeholders a common vision and a common strategic approach that leads to a critical mass of effort.